Rob-Ferguson/HonoluluBitDevs-Rebrand/src/site/notes/para/1. Projects/Honolulu BitDevs/Resources/Notes/Private Collaborative Custody with FROST.md

 >
 > Each signer in a FROST multisig controls a point belonging to a joint polynomial at some participant index.
 >
-> Participants in an existing multisig can collaborate in an enrollment protocol (Section 4.1.3 of [1], [2]) to securely generate a new point on this shared polynomial and verifiably communicate it to a new participant, in this case a collaborative custodian.
+> Participants in an existing multisig can collaborate in an enrollment protocol to securely generate a new point on this shared polynomial and verifiably communicate it to a new participant, in this case a collaborative custodian.
 >
 > ---
 >